Standard Steel Doors and Frames for Modular Masonry Construction

 The size of any individual part, taken as a unit of measure for regular proportion.
 A basic unit of measure adopted by the building industry as 4 inches.

-The use of a standard modular dimension common to building products such as masonry improves finished structure by the following:
+The use of a standard modular dimension common to building products such as masonry improves finished buildings and structures in the following ways:

-- Increased accuracy, legibility, and simplicity of working drawings and contract documents.
+- Increased accuracy, legibility, and simplicity of contract documents.

 - Added aesthetic flexibility induced by small unit standardization, allowing freedom of architectural design.

 - Increased flexibility of finished structure through lower modification, addition, and renovation costs.

 - Reduced overall material and labor costs by facilitating the use of standard practices and definable operating procedures.